dotnet/AspNetCore.Docs/mvc/tutorials/mvc-with-entity-framework.rst

 .. image:: mvc-with-entity-framework/_static/add-folder.png

 .. note:: You can put model classes anywhere in your project.
-The "Models" folder is just a convention.
+The *Models* folder is just a convention.

 Right-click the *Models* folder and select **Add** > **New Item**.
 In the **Add New Item** dialog, select the **Class** template.
 In the **Name** edit box, type "Author.cs" and click OK.
 Replace the boilerplate code with: